Coldcard/firmware/README.md

 1. Install [Docker](https://www.docker.com) and start it.
 2. Install [make (GNUMake)](https://www.gnu.org/software/make/) if you don't already have it.
-3. Checkout the code, and start the process.
+3. Checkout a specific version of the code, and start the process.

     ```shell
     git clone https://github.com/Coldcard/firmware.git
+    git checkout 2023-12-21T1526-v5.2.2
+    # get a copy of that binary into ./releases/2023-12-21T1526-v5.2.2-mk4-coldcard.dfu
     cd firmware/stm32
-    make repro
+    make -f MK4-Makefile repro
     ```

 4. At the end of the process a clear confirmation message is shown, or the differences.
 5. Build products can be found `firmware/stm32/built`.
 6. If you do not trust the results of `make repro` refer to `docs/notes-on-repro.md` which breaks down the process.
+7. Process for Q firmware is the same, but change `MK4-Makefile` in last step to `Q1-Makefile`

 ## Long-Lived Branches